 Salespeople are perpetually busy throughout the year, as they strive to find their next customer and hit their quotas.

 While it’s great to see a motivated sales team working hard day in and day out, it’s important for them to take a step back and regroup every once in a while.
-Sales professionals thrive when given the opportunity to learn, develop new skills, and interact with one another.
-That’s what makes the annual sales kickoff meeting so important.
+That means it’s time for a sales kickoff!

-With that being said, not all sales kickoffs are created equal.
-Some are incredibly valuable, while others are enjoyable but mostly frivolous and inessential.
+Not all sales kickoffs are created equal though — some are incredibly valuable, while others are enjoyable but mostly frivolous and inessential.
 Or worse, a bad sales kickoff can become an interminable slog featuring presentation after presentation that bores employees to tears.

 When a sales kickoff is executed to perfection, it fuels your sales team throughout the entire year.
 And as with any event, the success of your sales kickoff depends on your planning and preparation.

-Planning a sales kickoff depends on many different factors, from the size of your sales team to the location of your company, and more.
-But, the following steps are a great place to start for anyone looking to plan a memorable sales kickoff:
+It depends on many different factors — from the size of your sales team to the location of your company, and more.
+The following steps are a great place to start for anyone looking to plan a memorable sales kickoff:

 - Identify specific goals for the event.